Fluky's

 Fluky's is a Chicago-area fast food restaurant and mail-order food purveyor known for hot dogs.

 History

 Fluky's began in Chicago in 1929 on Maxwell and Halsted streets.
 Founded by Abe Drexler, the original stand "claims to have invented" the Chicago-style hot dog.
-They sold what was known as a "Depression Sandwich," a frankfurter on a bun with mustard, pickle relish, onion, dill pickle, hot peppers, and tomatoes, accompanied by french fries, for 5 cents.
+They sold what was known as a "Depression Sandwich," a frankfurter on a bun with mustard, pickle relish, onion, dill pickle, an unspecified pepper, lettuce, and tomatoes, accompanied by french fries, for 5 cents.

 Still owned by the Drexler family, Fluky's maintains an in-store restaurant in a Walmart in Niles, Illinois.
 The one-time chain had dwindled by the time the last location in Chicago at 6821 N. Western Avenue changed its name to U Lucky Dawg on February 14, 2006; that site had been owned by a licensee for the previous ten years.
 A later location in Buffalo Grove, Illinois, was open only a short time.